MaliciousSHA1/MaliciousSHA1.github.io/index.md

 We believe this is unlikely, for

+1. The original SHA-1 constants are “nothing-up-my-sleeve-numbers“, derived from the binary representation of the square roots of 2, 3, 5 and 10.
+Choosing natural constants or other “meaningful numbers“ significantly reduces the available freedom and leaves little room for adjustment in an attack.
+However, this does not completely eliminate the possibility of backdoors, since there are several other ingredients in the algorithm to fiddle around with for more
+entropy: choice and structure of operations (SHA-1 features different binary functions in different rounds), rotation values, etc.

-1. Our results rely on state-of-the-art differential cryptanalysis research, as of 2014, based on techniques that were only publicly developed since around 2004
+2. Our results rely on state-of-the-art differential cryptanalysis research, as of 2014, based on techniques that were only publicly developed since around 2004

-2. Just before SHA-1, NSA designed SHA-0, for which weaknesses were quickly identified by the research community and actual collisions presented later, in 1998; this negligence does not suggest extraordinary cryptanalysis abilities from NSA back then
+3. Just before SHA-1, NSA designed SHA-0, for which weaknesses were quickly identified by the research community and actual collisions presented later, in 1998; this negligence does not suggest extraordinary cryptanalysis abilities from NSA back then

+### How are the modified constants weaker?

+They aren’t.

+Unlike operational parameters such as rotation values, the exact values of the round constants we modify do not have a direct impact on the security of the hash function (although there are some values that would weaken the algorithm by introducing undesirable statistical properties, for example choosing all 0s).

+Our attack only exploits the fact that the designer has freedom in choosing the constants, not any particular weaknesses.
+To third party analysis, malicious SHA-1 remains as strong as the original SHA-1: the backdoor is “undiscoverable“, it can only be exploited by the designer.

 ### Can you do the same for SHA-256?